 Our limited rhetoric for alcohol use and sobriety forces us into an “all or nothing” mentality when it comes to consumption.
-Quitting becomes fatalistic, a huge shame-beast that most people who are struggling aren’t ready to tackle.
-Approaching sobriety with a more mellow attitude – not treating it as so much of “a thing” – can be tremendously easier, more subtle and joyous.
+Because of this, quitting seems to require an irreversible commitment and confronting a huge shame-beast that most aren’t ready to tackle.
+Approaching sobriety with a more mellow attitude can be tremendously easier, more subtle and joyous.
 Also, many people can cut back and moderate their alcohol consumption.
 Abstinence is not the only option.

 How to combat stigma

 Stigma can make weddings, work travel, dating, parties, and holidays highly unnerving for those who’ve quit drinking.
 From interacting with people who are walking on eggshells to thanking those who offer backhanded compliments, it becomes the sober person’s job to seem so normal that everyone forgets they aren’t drinking and is comfortable with the elephant of their sobriety.